mabmdevx/mxus-rename-genie-python-fastapi/README.md

 ```
 cp config.yaml.example config.yaml
 ```
+Set your OpenRouter API key and OpenRouter model in config.yaml

-### Running the app in development mode
+### Running the app
 ```
-python main.py
+python app/main.py
 ```

 Application will start by default on http://localhost:8000